sourcegraph/scip-java/docs/getting-started.md

 ### Java fat jar

-Use the `lsif-java` fat jar if your CI does not allow downloading binaries from the internet.
+Use the `scip-java` fat jar if your CI does not allow downloading binaries from the internet.

 Use the [Coursier](https://get-coursier.io/docs/cli-installation) `bootstrap`